-Destination address must be a reserved multicast address (01-80-c2-00-00-01) or a destination address equal to the Ethernet IP Core MAC address.
-The Length/Type field must be equal to 8808 and the opcode must be equal to 0001 for a PAUSE control frame.
+The destination address must be a reserved multicast address (01-80-c2-00-00-01) or a destination address equal to the Ethernet IP Core MAC address.
+The Length/Type field must be equal to 8808 and the opcode to 0001 for a PAUSE control frame.

-When the receive flow control and the MAC Control module are enabled (RXFLOW asserted and PASSALL deasserted), a PAUSE Timer Value from the PAUSE control frame is passed to the PAUSE timer.
+When the receive flow control and the MAC Control Module are enabled (RXFLOW asserted and PASSALL deasserted), a PAUSE Timer Value from the PAUSE control frame is passed to the PAUSE timer.